-The most underrated but most important topic, which is must while implementing the SQL Query, Stored Procedures or Functions.
+The most underrated but most important topic, which is a must while implementing the SQL Query, Stored Procedures, or Functions.
 While implementing any SQL operations knowing the syntax and structures is a good thing, but one must know optimization.
 Without knowledge of optimization, any developer can create DDL and DML statements, but they are not well-designed procedures.
 You know why?
-Because while executing those statements there are chances that it will take the time or may create a deadlock situation.
+Because while executing those statements there are chances that it will take time or may create a deadlock situation.
 Proper joining is also considered to be part of optimization.

 The most simple query execution flow is mentioned below:

 From: First it will fetch all the records from the table mentioned after the ‘From’ keyword.

 Join: joins are an essential part of any SQL statements.
 A developer must have proper knowledge of tables; otherwise, it can cause the wrong data population of data or extended execution time.